readium/kotlin-toolkit/docs/migration-guide.md

 ### Navigator

-#### Click on external links
+#### Click on external links in the EPUB navigator

-Clicking on external links is no longer managed by the navigator.
+Clicking on external links is no longer managed by the EPUB navigator.
 To open the link yourself, override `HyperlinkNavigator.Listener.onExternalLinkActivated`, for example:

 ```kotlin
 override fun onExternalLinkActivated(url: AbsoluteUrl) {